From Terry Cooper:

 b.
 The classmate who prepares his obituary should file a copy with his Last Will and Testament and provide a copy to his next of kin advising that this is his obituary of choice.
 (The classmate may provide a copy to his Company Representative if he considers it appropriate to do so; but this is strictly the classmate’s decision).

-CR's may (but do not have to) encourage each company member to
+c.
+CR's may (but do not have to) encourage each company member to prepare his obituary.

 2. Company member prepares a personal biography